 Then add your primary foliage filler, again distributing it evenly among your jars.

-At this point there were 4-5 blooms per jar and a couple foliage stems.
+At this point, there were 4-5 blooms per jar and a couple of foliage stems.
 Because the stems of the blooms are long the arrangement looks leggy and pitiful.
 It lacks fullness and you might wonder how you can stretch a bucket of blooms to ten arrangements.